November 29, 2021 4 min read

 There are so many popular Christmas traditions out there, so I wanted to highlight some from our favorite mom blogs, and also share some that are extra special to our family.
 We hope that by sharing, you might be inspired and start some new Christmas traditions for kids with your little loves.

 Christmas BreakfastWe prepare homemade cinnamon rolls on Christmas Eve, and just before sunrise on Christmas Day, I pop them in the oven.
 The rest of the house wakes up to the sweet smell of breakfast.
-Then with semi-sticky fingers, the unwrapping begins.
+Then with semi-sticky fingers and super sticky faces, the unwrapping begins.

 Decking the Tree